Bryan Avila: Florida Senate

+Elections

+2022

+Term limited from his House seat in 2022, Avila announced his candidacy for the 6th district on the Miami-Dade County Commission.
+The incumbent, longtime Commissioner Rebecca Sosa, was term-limited, making the seat open for the first time since 2001.
+Avila's only other opponent in the race was diversity consultant Ibis Valdes.
+Avila suspended his bid for the county commission and instead ran for the Florida Senate, winning the 39th district seat without primary or general election opposition.

+Tenure

-In 2022, Avila sought election to the Florida Senate, winning the 39th District seat without Primary or General Election opposition.
-Avila has served in the Florida Senate since 2023, representing District 39.
-After withdrawing from the race for Miami-Dade Commissioner, he instead ran for an open seat in the 39th District, which was left vacant by fellow Republican Manny Díaz Jr. who was appointed by governor Ron DeSantis as Florida's Commissioner of Education, winning right away in November 8, 2022 as he faced no opposition.
-His legislative work has included efforts on tax reform, budget policy, education, and programs supporting veterans and seniors.
+Avila served in the Florida Senate from 2022 to 2026, representing the 39th district.
+His legislative work included efforts on tax reform, budget policy, education, and programs supporting veterans and seniors.
 He also sponsored legislation revising Florida’s homestead exemption formula for seniors, a measure intended to provide property tax relief.
-Avila currently serves as Chair of the Finance and Tax Committee, which oversees tax policy and fiscal legislation.
-He is also Vice Chair of the Transportation Committee and a member of the Appropriations, Ethics and Elections, Health Policy, Environment and Natural Resources, Fiscal Policy, and Rules Committees.
-He has previously chaired the Governmental Oversight and Accountability Committee and the Collective Bargaining Committee, which oversee public administration and labor relations.
+Avila served as chair of the Finance and Tax Committee, which oversees tax policy and fiscal legislation.
+He was vice chair of the Transportation Committee and a member of the Appropriations, Ethics and Elections, Health Policy, Environment and Natural Resources, Fiscal Policy, and Rules Committees.
+He also chaired the Governmental Oversight and Accountability Committee and the Collective Bargaining Committee, which oversee public administration and labor relations.

+On August 25, 2026, Avila resigned from the Senate to run as the Republican nominee for lieutenant governor.